-When dispensing test articles, the following steps should be followed to maintain randomization codes:
+The following steps should be followed to maintain randomization codes:

-1. Investigator or designee (documented on the Delegation Log) will consult the randomization scheme (lens fitting schedule) to obtain the test article assignment for that subject prior to dispensing.
-2. Investigator or designee will record the subject's number on the appropriate line of the randomization scheme (lens fitting schedule).
+1. Investigator or designee (documented on the Delegation Log) will consult the lens fitting schedule to obtain the test article assignment for that subject prior to dispensing.
+2. Investigator or designee will record the subject's number on the appropriate line of the lens fitting schedule.
 3. Investigator or designee will pull the appropriate test articles from the study supply.
 All test articles that are opened, whether dispensed (placed/fit on eye or dispensed outside the clinical site) or not, must be recorded on the Test Article Accountability Log in the "Dispensed" section.